Learn about the actions we’re taking to address the impact of COVID-19.

 Yes.
 Simply contact our customer care advisors at firstname.lastname@example.org , text us on WhatsApp at 9696-6200 or give us a call at 2552-6200 and we will arrange contactless delivery for you.
 You will be contacted when your order has been dropped outside the door for your collection.

 Yes.
 To protect the community and our staff, we ask that you and your pets to visit our store after the 14-day quarantine period if you have recently travelled.
-We kindly advise to book in advance on our Grooming Service / Self-Dog Wash online booking pages, or contact our customer care team, so that we can ensure a space is available at our Self-Dog Wash station and to give one-on-one attention to your pooch with our groomers.
+We kindly advise to book in advance on our Grooming Service / Self-Dog Wash online booking pages, or contact our customer care team, so that we can give one-on-one attention to your pooch with our groomers.

-Yes, we currently have hamsters available for adoption from SPCA at our Small Animals Adoption Space.
-Come visit us on Monday to Friday: 10AM ~ 6PM & Saturday to Sunday: 10AM ~ 7PM to get to know your new furry friend.
+Yes, we currently have puppies available for adoption.
+Come visit us on Monday to Friday: 10AM ~ 6PM or weekends and public holiday: 10AM ~ 7PM to get to know your new furry friend.

 Some pets may be abandoned during this time, in which animal welfare organisations may need to find extra shelter for animals.
 Temporarily foster or be loyal and bold to adopt during this time while work arrangements are conducted from home, a good time to let a new family member settle in.